 Step 1 - Cleanse

 One thing you want to avoid at all costs is over-drying the skin.
 Use a gentle cleanser in the morning that won't strip the skin and leave it feeling dry.
-If your skin is normal or dry, skip the traditional cleanser and use an alcohol-free toner or facial mist with a cotton pad instead.
+If your skin is normal or dry, skip the traditional cleanser and use an alcohol-free facial mist with a cotton pad instead.
 This will prep the skin for step 2 and 3, but won’t strip the skin of beneficial oils or disrupt your skin’s natural PH.

 Step 2 - Tone

-We recommend our Neroli Clarifying Toner with Green Tea and Vitamin C for this task.
-It is hydrating, alcohol-free, and contains beneficial ingredients like vitamin C and vitamin B3 which have been shown to help reduce inflammation and the occurrence of breakouts.
+We recommend our Neroli Clarifying Mist with Green Tea and Vitamin C for this task.
+It's hydrating, alcohol-free, and contains beneficial ingredients like vitamin C and vitamin B3 which have been shown to help reduce inflammation and the occurrence of breakouts.
 It also gently exfoliates with willow bark extract.
 We’re talking gentle enough for 2x a day use, but beneficial enough to help keep those pores clear!
 It doesn't hurt that green tea is full of antioxidants and has been shown to help balance sebum production.

 Step 3 - Moisturize